 You need to free yourself from self-punishment in order to be healed.
 When you release yourself from the negative thoughts that hold you back – and accept where you’re at – you are setting yourself on a truly radical journey toward contentment, peace, and happiness.

-But that’s easier said then done.
+But that’s easier said than done.
 In the next section, we’ll explore the reasons why self-acceptance can be so challenging.

-“For me, art really starts with acceptance, self trust.
-Wherever you come to with art, it’s perfect.
+“For me, art really starts with acceptance, self-trust.
+Wherever you come to art, it’s perfect.
 You don’t have to come with anything.
 What you bring to something is the art.
 That’s where it’s found.
 It’s found within you.” – Jeff Koons

 Why Accepting Yourself is So Challenging

 We’re hard on ourselves.
 Many of us are more understanding and forgiving of others than we are of ourselves.
 It doesn’t make a lot of sense.
 If anyone is going to be on your side, it should be you!

 There are several common signs that you’re being too hard on yourself:

 - You dwell on your mistakes.
 This accomplishes nothing positive.
 It does accomplish several things that are negative.
 Avoid doing this.